DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 # Chapter 3.
 OM1 Shield

-Arduino shields allow added functionalities to the basic microprocessor.
+Arduino shields allow functionalities to be added to the basic microprocessor.
 DIY-NAMIC boxes require this because of the additional voltage needed for the solenoid components (anove what the ATMEGA328P microprocessor can handle).
 The build protocol described here starts with a printed circuit board onto which necessary components are soldered on.
 The OpenMaze.org OM1 shield (designed by [openmaze.org](http://openmaze.org/)) is used here.

 ### Components added to the OM1 Shield